1MC/homebridge-http-opensprinkler-api/README.md

 [![GitHub pull requests](https://img.shields.io/github/issues-pr/1MC/homebridge-http-opensprinkler-api?style=for-the-badge)](https://github.com/1MC/homebridge-http-opensprinkler-api/pulls)

-`homebridge-http-opensprinkler-api` is a [Homebridge](https://github.com/nfarina/homebridge) plugin forked from `homebridge-http-opensprinkler-api` specifically to control an OpenSprinkler system using the firmware API from v2.0 on.
+`homebridge-http-opensprinkler-api` is a [Homebridge](https://github.com/nfarina/homebridge) plugin forked from `homebridge-http-switch` specifically to control an OpenSprinkler system using the firmware API from v2.0 on.
 Example configuration shown below for simple switching of sprinkler stations ON/OFF and syncing of status is shown below.

 To get more details about configuration look at the [README](https://github.com/Supereg/homebridge-http-notification-server) from the original author.